GITMCode/GITM/.github/CONTRIBUTING.md

 - **Do not open an issue for problems installing GITM on a specific system.** Since there is no way to predict all possible systems which GITM will be used on, details on specific systems cannot be provided.
-Try the steps in the [README](../README.md) first, then reach out to #TODO if you need mroe help.
+Try the steps in the [README](../README.md) first, then reach out to the development team if you need more help.
-- Please include enough information to allow a maintainer to reproduce your bug only seeing the information in the bug report.
+- Please include enough information to allow a maintainer to reproduce your bug, only seeing the information in the bug report.
 Forgetting to attach input files or only saying "the code did not run on system X", for example, will result in a delay.
 - Check if another issue is open (or closed) with the same problem.
 Duplicate issues